Risk management and internal control

 Approach to risk appetite

 The management reassesses the risk appetite at least annually via the Risk Management Group, which reports on the analysis performed to the Audit Committee.
 The committee then makes recommendations to the Board regarding the level of risk appetite.
-The Risk Management Group and the Audit Committee last reviewed the Group’s risk profile in November 2018 and finalised the assessment in January 2019.
+The Risk Management Group and the Audit Committee last reviewed the Group’s risk profile in November 2019.
 Based on the results of the most recent review, the management concluded that the Group’s risk-acceptance approach had not changed and that the risk appetite remained the same as in the prior year.
-An appropriate recommendation regarding the level of risk appetite was made to the Audit Committee and to the Board on February 27, 2019.
+An appropriate recommendation regarding the level of risk appetite was made to the Audit Committee and to the Board on 26 February 2020.